Cao Zhang: Death

 Shortly after returning to Luoyang in 220, Cao Cao fell ill.
 He died in March, as Cao Zhang was en route to see him.
 His successor Cao Pi then sent all his brothers, including Cao Zhang, back to their individual fiefdoms, for fear that they might contest his position.
 In 222, Cao Zhang was enfeoffed as the Prince of Rencheng (任城王).
 In the following year, Cao Zhang died due to sickness while attending court at the capital, most likely poisoned to prevent any contenders to the stolen throne.
 He received the posthumous title "Prince Wei" (威王), literally meaning awe-inspiring prince.
+(Note: Sun Sheng's Wei Shi Chun Qiu recorded that Cao Zhang died suddenly as he was overcome by anger; he had been snubbed and refused an audience during his visit to the capital.
+Cao Pi had apparently held a grudge as Zhang had asked about Cao Cao's seal during the aftermath of his death in 220; the incident was recorded in Jia Kui's biography in Sanguozhi (as Jia was in charge of arranging Cao Cao's funeral, along with Sima Yi).)

 Legends

 There are ahistorical legends surrounding the death of Cao Zhang.
 The most famous of these legends is that Cao Zhang was poisoned by Cao Pi.
 The collection of anecdotes Shishuo Xinyu states that after Cao Cao died, Cao Pi summoned Cao Zhang to the palace to meet him.
 During a casual conversation, Cao Zhang asked his brother if he could see his imperial seal.
 This got Cao Pi worried that his brother wanted to usurp his throne so Cao Pi decided to kill him.
 Cao Pi knew that Cao Zhang was their mother's favourite son, so in order to get away with it, he had to make Cao Zhang's death seem natural.
 A few weeks later, Cao Pi invited his brother to a game of weiqi during their mother's birthday.
 The match was very close in the middle game when Cao Pi's servants brought some prunes, some that were poisoned.
 Cao Pi made sure he ate the unmarked ones that were not poisonous and make sure his brother ate the other ones.
 When Cao Zhang realised that he had been poisoned, he screamed for help.
 Empress Bian got to the scene on her bare feet and tried to search for water to flush down the poison that was now in Cao Zhang's body.
 But unfortunately for Cao Zhang, the crafty Cao Pi had secretly placed all the containers away beforehand and so Empress Bian failed to get the water; Cao Zhang then died at the hands of his own brother.
 Professor Ye Jiaying pointed out several loopholes in the story.